LeOndaz/getGit/README.md

 # getGit
+## Idk if this still works, I left it as a proof of "old enough" experience.

 gG is an app for downloading specific folders from GitHub without the need of cloning the whole repository. gG downloads specific folders from GitHub repositories with 2 simple steps.